Environmental Impacts of (Clean) Energy Projects

 Competing versions of Environmentlism

 We need to build those new energy projects somewhere, and there is no such thing as a zero-impact energy project.
 The cautious Environmentalism of the 1970’s era is now out of sync with the crisis Environmentalism today.
-The same environmental rules that helped to stop the bad things (e.g. highway infrastructure, polluting facilities, wetland destruction) in the 1970’s are now being weaponized to stop the good things (e.g. wind/solar/transmission which are also forms of physical infrastructures).
+The same environmental rules that helped to stop the bad things (e.g. highway infrastructure, polluting facilities, wetland destruction) in the 1970’s are now being weaponized to stop the good things (e.g. wind, solar, and transmission which are also forms of physical infrastructures).

 I must reiterate, there’s no such thing as a zero-impact project.
 You can, however, avoid as much of the harms as you can with appropriate planning.
 You can then minimize the actual impact with specific tweaks to project design.
 Finally, after the other two paths are exhausted, you may mitigate these remaining physical impacts by rehabilitating or conserving other (ideally) nearby ecosystems.
 That ethos should not be throw out, but we–the Environmental community– have yet to acknowledge that we need to build a lot of new stuff to protect our old wins.
 We need to build enough new stuff to displace the ~75% of dirty fossil energy on our national grid with clean electrons.
 We need to double or triple our transmission infrastructure.
 And we need to build all of this fast.